 Globalism brought this to a head, amplifying differences not only in ethnicity, but also socioeconomic status.
 More importantly, it also replicated the tensions and conflicts we faced in other countries around the world. as cultures negatively reacted to unprecedented levels of migration and technological advances, and in turn diversity.
 In many cases the animosity is grounded in legitimate concerns: job losses, economic inequity and cultural misunderstandings.
 It’s not an issue of whether our systems were, and are, right or wrong.
 It’s about acknowledging that they’ve pitted us against one another, creating clans that ultimately define us: liberal and conservative, left and right, black and white, and countless other allegedly diametric opposites.

 Sully captures this eloquently: “If humans simply cannot help their tribal instincts, then a truly multicultural democracy has a big challenge ahead of it.
 The emotions triggered are so primal, that conflict, rather than any form of common ground, can spiral into a grinding cold civil war.
 And you can’t legislate or educate this away.”
 Yet legislate and educate are precisely what each side has attempted, but with a blunt hammer swung with insults and blame.
 Through it all we forget that our issue is no longer solely a lack of diversity.
 It’s the failure to recognize that we all have differences, and that those differences will always exist.
-We should be seeking to understand these, not using our voices and positions to dominate in a vain attempt to create a utopian workplace.
+We should be seeking to understand these, not using our voices and positions to dominate in a vain attempt to create utopian communities and workplaces.

-The opening un-keynote of the conference, delivered by Berkeley professor Dacher Keltner, clearly highlighted our shifting understanding of power wielded in this manner.
+The opening “un-keynote” of the conference, delivered by Berkeley professor Dacher Keltner, clearly highlighted our shifting understanding of power wielded in this manner.
 As opposed to the traditional Machiavellian conception based in fear, coercion and force, Keltner argues that we are increasingly understanding how empathy, courage and generosity allow us to more effectively influence others and instigate change.
 Far from simply being a theory, this stance is grounded in research.
 From children in a classroom to billionaires on Wall Street, numerous behavioral studies consistently point to the universal way in which those we are most willing to respect and follow draw upon this common set of tools and, crucially, use gratitude and humility to ground themselves as their power grows.

 You don’t need to have a title, certificate or public recognition to influence others in this way and bridge differences, a fact reinforced on the final day as Firoozeh Dumas stepped onto the stage.
 A native of Iran who grew up in the United States just as her country entered the public consciousness through the hostage crisis in 1979, she experienced firsthand the animosity that can arise from national and racial differences.